XifengGood/4DVisualization/README.md

 ### ← index.html

-Where you'll write the content of your website.

-### ← style.css

-CSS files add styling rules to your content.
+This

-### ← script.js
+### ← sketch.js

-If you're feeling fancy you can add interactivity to your site with JavaScript.
+This is where you'll make your main page.

 ### ← assets

-Drag in `assets`, like images or music, to add them to your project
+Drag in `assets`, like images or music, to add them to your project.

 Made by [Glitch](https://glitch.com/)
 -------------------